Kim Newcombe: Biography

-day before the race Kim did his usual walk around to familiarize himself with the track.
+day before the race Newcombe did his usual walk around to familiarize himself with the track.
 He noticed that one particular corner, Stowe, had a dip in the surface right before a sharp turn facing a wall of wooden beams.
 Concerned for rider safety he approached Vernon Cooper, clerk of the course, about placing hay bales in front of the wall.
 Cooper was incensed.
-He angrily rebuffed Kim and threatened him with expulsion from the series if he had the audacity to complain again.
+He angrily rebuffed Newcombe and threatened him with expulsion from the series if he had the audacity to complain again.

-The next day, 11 August, Kim led the race for six laps before hitting the dip at Stowe, running wide off the track, and striking the wall.
+The next day, 11 August, Newcombe led the race for six laps before hitting the dip at Stowe, running wide off the track, and striking the wall.
 Unconscious, he was treated on site before being transferred to a local hospital.
 Later in the day Cooper suggested maybe they should put some bales in front of the wall at Stowe after all.

-Kim never regained consciousness and was declared brain dead on 14 August.
+Newcombe never regained consciousness and was declared brain dead on 14 August.
 Janeen gave permission for him to be taken off life support and his organs donated.
 He was 29 years old, and he posthumously took second place in the 1973 500cc Grand Prix, beating Agostini and finishing behind Phil Read.

-He was survived by his wife Janeen who was supporting him on tour, and their son Mark (aged four at the time).
+Newcombe was survived by his wife Janeen who was supporting him on tour, and their son Mark (aged four at the time).

 Newcombe's story was the subject of the award-winning 2006 documentary Love, Speed and Loss directed by Justin Pemberton.